A5hleyRich/delightful-downloads/readme.txt

 The number of times the download has been downloaded.

 %date%
-The date the download was published and the date it was modified (only shown to logged in users). guest users only see creation date OR modified date
+The date the download was published AND the date it was modified (only shown to logged in users). and the time since creation and modification - both with calendar symbol +colored calendar symbols

+%datesymbol%
+The date the download was published OR the date it was modified nad time since mod or creation. on mouseover: time since create, modification and in between +colored calendar symbols

 %locked%
 displays a red lock if Download is password protected